simonbesnard1/gedidb/doc/user/installing.rst

 Installation
 ============

-Required Dependencies
+Required dependencies
 ---------------------

-To use **gediDB**, please ensure the following dependencies are installed:
+To use gediDB, please ensure the following dependencies are installed:

 - Python >= 3.12
 - `numpy <https://numpy.org/>`__ >= 2.0